Enid Crow

-Enid Crow (born 1968), is an American feminist artist who is best known for the Disaster Series, a series of self-portrait photographs.
+Enid Crow (born 1968), is an American feminist artist who is best known for self-portrait photographs.
 She has had solo shows at A.I.R.
 Gallery (NYC), Holocene (Portland), and Constance Art Gallery (Iowa).
 Her photographs have been published in Venus Zine, riffRAG, 24/7, Altar.
 From 1991-1992, she was a member of Johannes Birringer's dance theatre company—AlienNation Co. -- in Chicago, Illinois.
 From 1997 to 2000 she studied Noh drama in Japan.
-Since 2005, she has performed with Justin Duerr in the self-described lo-fi craft pop band the Vivian Girls Experience, based on the work of artist Henry Darger.
+From 2005 to 2008, she performed with Justin Duerr in the self-described lo-fi craft pop band the Vivian Girls Experience, based on the work of artist Henry Darger.

 Education

 Crow has degrees from multiple universities.
 She studied at the State University of New York at Geneseo where she earned a bachelor of arts degree in Dramatic Arts.
 Next, she did her graduate studies in theater and performance at Northwestern University.
 Interestingly, Crow also has multiple degrees in fields unrelated to art and performance.
 Crow received a degree in Education from the University of Florida along with a J.D. degree from New York University.